Library Policies

 Library Group Study Room Policies

 First floor group study rooms and third floor individual study rooms are available for reservation.
-If not currently occupied, they are first come, first serve.
+Please see LibCal Reservations page for full room policies.

 Study Lockers and Carrels

 Study carrels are available to U of I graduate students who have an approved thesis or dissertation topic and who do not have an assigned office, desk or carrel elsewhere on campus.
 Carrels are assigned on a first come, first served basis.
 A $10.00 key deposit is collected when a key is issued and refunded when the key is returned.
-Carrel applications are available online and at the Circulation Desk.
 Every semester, a student with an assigned carrel must check in with the circulation desk to determine if the reservation will continue or if the student no longer needs the room.

 Collection Management